Substance Abuse Nurse

 To search and apply for current substance abuse nurse positions, visit our job boards.

 What Are the Education Requirements for Substance Abuse Nurses?

 Substance abuse nurses are generally required to have completed an ADN or BSN degree and to hold a valid RN license in the state in which they plan to practice.
-A higher nursing degree is usually not required, but elective courses in mental health and addiction are critical for nurses interested in pursuing a career in substance abuse nursing.
+A higher nursing degree is usually not required unless the RN wishes to become an Advanced Practice Certified Addictions Registered Nurse (CARN-AP), in which case a minimum of an MSN degree must be held.
+At any degree level, elective courses in mental health and addiction are critical for students interested in pursuing a career in substance abuse nursing.

 Are Any Certifications or Credentials Needed?